This legislative ask is designed to be shared with your members of Congress and their staff.

 Support and Co-Sponsor the Truth and Healing Commission on Indian Boarding School Policies in the U.S. Act

-The bipartisan Truth and Healing Commission on Indian Boarding School Policies in the United States Act would change that.
+The bipartisan Truth and Healing Commission on Indian Boarding School Policies in the United States Act (S. 1723) would change that.
 This bill would establish the first formal commission in U.S. history to investigate and document the policies and practices of hundreds of federally sponsored, faith-run institutions.
 The commission’s investigation would include assimilation practices, attempted termination of Indigenous cultures and languages, and human rights violations.

 This bill is deeply significant for tribal nations, which continue to navigate the intergenerational consequences of the boarding school era.
 For faith communities, the bill’s mission also serves as an important act of reconciliation.
 Many denominations have stepped forward to acknowledge their complicity in the historic trauma of the boarding school era, and they are committed to participating in the truth-telling process.